-From 2014/15 the Council carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value are valued at least every 5 years.
-Previously all Property, Plant and Equipment was valued annually.
+The Council carries out a rolling programme which ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.

 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.